Noack volatility test

 The Noack volatility test, named after Kurt Noack, determines the evaporation loss of lubricants in high-temperature service.
 This test is standardized as ASTM D5800.

 In this test, a sample is heated at 250 °C for 60 minutes with a constant flow of air over it.
 The weight fraction lost is the result for the Noack volatility test.

-As the lighter hydrocarbon fraction of motor oils evaporate, the viscosity of the remaining oil increases, contributing to poor circulation, reduced fuel economy, increased oil consumption, wear and tail-pipe emissions.
+As the lighter hydrocarbon fraction of motor oils evaporate, the viscosity of the remaining oil increases, contributing to poor circulation, reduced fuel economy, increased oil consumption, wear and tailpipe emissions.